 How to help children get excited to learn to read

-- Let your child see the value of knowing how to read by reading in a variety of ways in her presence.
+- Let your child see the value of knowing how to read by reading in various ways in her presence.
 This might mean reading a recipe, your favorite magazine, devotional material, or even your e-mail.

 - Let your child choose books he loves when you read to him.